code-423n4/2024-01-decent/README.md

 ## Scoping Details

-[ ⭐️ SPONSORS: please confirm/edit the information below. ]

 ```
-- If you have a public code repo, please share it here:
+- If you have a public code repo, please share it here: github.com/decentxyz/UTB, github.com/decentxyz/decent-bridge note that the UTB branch is `develop`
-- How many contracts are in scope?:
+- How many contracts are in scope?: 11
-- Total SLoC for these contracts?:
+- Total SLoC for these contracts?: 1193
 - How many external imports are there?:
-- How many separate interfaces and struct definitions are there for the contracts within scope?:
+- How many separate interfaces and struct definitions are there for the contracts within scope?: 11 interfaces
-- Does most of your code generally use composition or inheritance?:
 - How many external calls?:
 - What is the overall line coverage percentage provided by your tests?: 75
-- Is this an upgrade of an existing system?:
-- Check all that apply (e.g. timelock, NFT, AMM, ERC20, rollups, etc.): Multi-Chain, Uses L2
+- Check all that apply: ERC20, Multi-Chain, Uses L2
-- Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?:
+- Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?: knowledge of lz would be helpful
-- Please describe required context:
-- Does it use an oracle?:
-- Describe any novel or unique curve logic or mathematical models your code uses:
-- Is this either a fork of or an alternate implementation of another project?:
+- Is this either a fork of or an alternate implementation of another project?: no
-- Does it use a side-chain?:
+- Does it use a side-chain?: can be deployed to polygon
-- Describe any specific areas you would like addressed:
 ```

 # Tests

-_Provide every step required to build the project from a fresh git clone, as well as steps to run the tests with a gas report._
+To setup the repo, first run `forge install` + `pnpm i` To run the tests, simply add the relevant files to your `.env`, referencing `.env.example`, then run `forge test`.

 _Note: Many wardens run Slither as a first pass for testing.
 Please document any known errors with no workaround._